 Feeling inspired?
 Here’s how to get a quiz for your brand

 A quiz is a powerful tool for you to engage with every website visitor.
 Some of these businesses have placed their quiz on their website homepages so new customers can easily discover and be matched with the perfect products.

-Like we said before, every business can benefit from a quiz, no matter the industry you’re in.
+Like we said before, there are many ecommerce quiz benefits—no matter the industry you’re in.
 If you’re interested in creating a quiz for your business to learn about your customers and grow your opt-ins, learn more on our Shop Quiz page: